38 Different Species of Wild Cats

 Sadly, these cats face habitat loss, fragmentation threats, and hunting for their fur.

-They are considered near threatened by the International Union for Conservation of Nature (IUCN) and are protected in several countries where they are found.
+The International Union for Conservation of Nature (IUCN) considers them near threatened and protects them in several countries where they are found.

 We must continue to learn about and protect these wild cats, as they play a crucial role in their ecosystems.